Akif9748/discordjs-v12-to-v13/README.md

 ```

-The User.presence property has been removed.
-Presences are now only found on GuildMember.

 #### Webhook
 ```js
 - new WebhookClient(id, token, options);

 + new WebhookClient({ id, token }, options);

 + new WebhookClient({ url }, options);